Skip to content

 • The pattern is human-in-the-loop by design — choose continuous triage for lights-out classification or the QA session pipeline for batch intake

-• Reproducing bugs before producing a brief is the most reliable defence against hallucinated specs that waste downstream agent context
+• Reproducing bugs before producing a brief is the most reliable defense against hallucinated specs that waste downstream agent context

 Feedback